Quorum Core Technology

 How We Do It

-Quorum’s onQ Disaster Recovery as a Service (DRaaS) goes beyond online backup storage by keeping up-to-date, ready-to-run virtual machine clones of your critical systems.
+Quorum’s onQ appliance-based and Disaster Recovery as a Service (DRaaS) solutions go beyond online backup storage by keeping up-to-date, ready-to-run virtual machine clones of your critical systems.
 The service can be configured to keep the clones in Quorum’s hybrid cloud, local on the Quorum onQ appliance or any combination of both.

 All components in the service (onQ appliance and Cloud) include hardware, storage and software needed to create, update, manage and synchronize multiple “Recovery Nodes” simultaneously over any network.